lynxe585/Will-the-AI-bubble-burst-or-boom/README.md

 In the current AI-driven market cycle, the primary imperative for analysis is decoupling exuberant stock price performance from realized revenue growth.
 As capital flows into AI industry at an unprecedented scale, market valuations have frequently detached from the fundamental capacity of entities to generate earnings.

 The report defines the “AI Value Gap” as the quantitative delta between a company’s indexed market valuation (price growth) and its fundamental top-line performance (revenue growth).
 By isolating this delta, we can distinguish between entities supported by operational scaling and those buoyed by speculative sentiment.

-Under this analytical lens, we have identified eight benchmark companies AMD, AMZN, GOOGL, META, MSFT, NVDA, ORCL, and PLTR to test the decoupling hypothesis.
-By benchmarking their price to revenue trajectories, we can quantify the 'AI Value Gap' across the most influential players in the current cycle.

 ### Dataset:
 -    Yahoo Finance Library - Stock Price